singularitypress/ts-ssr-kit/README.md

 ## 13.
 If React Router can't find a matching route, it'll fall back to this since it doesn't have a `path` set.

+## 14.
+We're going to create a variable called `serverContext` in `server.tsx`, and pass that into `renderer` (which exists to take our react app and turn it into a string for our server to send to the browser as HTML) in order to pass in any `req`/`res` information from express into the react app (i.e. status code).
+The `context` prop on `StaticRouter` makes whatever we pass in there available to all route components in their `props` as `staticContext` (effectively `props.staticContext`).
+For emphasis, this is all static server-side only stuff.

+## 15.
+The `renderer` function from `renderer.tsx` contains our JSX transformed into a string to be returned from express, thus assigned to the variable `content`.

+## 16.
+As per #13, this page is only reached when none of the routes match, thus we set `notFound` on the `staticContext` to `true`.

+## 17.
+When `staticContext` is set to `true` in #16, this change to `staticContext` (or as we know the variable in `server.tsx` as `serverContext`) gets propagated everywhere server-side, thus when we're on the `NotFoundPage`, `serverContext.notFound` is `true`, and we can send `404` (and obviously right after, the content which in this case is `NotFoundPage`).